Letters to God: Reception

 Letters to God received mixed reviews: generally negative from mainstream film critics and far more positive from Christian ones.
-On Rotten Tomatoes it has a 25% rating based on 24 reviews, with an average rating of 4.70/10.
-The site's critics consensus reads, "Letters to God's heartwarming real-life story is lost in a heavy-handed drama that's too pat and oppressively earnest to effectively tug the heartstrings."
-On Metacritic it has a score of 31% based on 7 reviews.

 John Beifuss of The Commercial Appeal called the film a "sometimes moving, sometimes awkward blend of sentimental family drama, childhood cancer education and Christian proselytizing".
 Roger Moore of the Orlando Sentinel gave the film 1½ out of 4 stars, "Letters to God is certainly family-friendly, [but] the blandness robs it of whatever emotion or redemption the filmmakers were shooting for."
 The NYC Movie Guru gave the film a positive review, "Letters to God manages to be a bighearted, uplifting and captivating drama for all ages.
 It will inspire you to open your heart compassionately and to find hope, faith and comfort throughout your life’s hardships."

 The film was extremely well received by Christian film critics.
 The Dove Foundation gave the film five stars.
 Phil Boatwright of the Baptist Press called the film "A triumph.
 One of the best films you and your family will see all year."
 Ted Baehr of Movieguide said, "Letters to God is an impressive movie.
 It is extremely well written.
 The dialogue is edgy and drives the story forward.
 The production quality is first rate.
 There is even great attention to the music... the type of movie you want everyone to see, one of the most encouraging and inspiring movies in a long time."
-Plugged In said, "Letters to God actually goes well beyond the tried-and-true tale of a sweet kid who has cancer.
+Plugged In (publication) said, "Letters to God actually goes well beyond the tried-and-true tale of a sweet kid who has cancer.
 It does so by adding the spiritual dimension."